Andreas1331/mountandblade-coop/README.md

 The project was intended to be a playground to learn more about TCP, and by extention the client-server architecture to create a modification that enables a real co-op experience to be enjoyed in Mount & Blade.

-Mount & Blade II: Bannerlord had at the time of starting this project just been released, without any co-op option, so it was a perfect option to also try and get accustomed with their API.
+Mount & Blade II: Bannerlord had at the time of starting this project just been released, without any co-op option.
+Therefore I took this as an opportunity to try and get accustomed with their modding API, as the official documentation was sparse.
 The Visual Studio solution consists of three projects.
 * MBCoopClient: contains game logic
 * MBCoopLibrary: contains classes shared as dependencies
 * MBCoopServer: the actual server